indigo-dc/im-java-api/README.md

 Infrastructure Manager Java API
 ===============
-This project offers an API that allows to connect to the Infrastructure Manager REST services.
+This project offers an API that allows to connect to the Infrastructure Manager REST API.
-For more information about the IM capabilities check: [IM Web](http://www.grycap.upv.es/im/index.php).
+For more information about the IM capabilities check: [IM Web](http://www.grycap.upv.es/im).

 1. INSTALLATION
 ===============

 1.1 REQUISITES
 --------------
 This project has been created with maven.
 To compile it you will need at least **Apache Maven 3.0.5** and **Java 1.7**.
 Maven will take care of downloading all the extra dependencies needed for the project.